toko-stark/portfolio/README.md

 - Responsive design that works on all devices
 - Mobile-friendly navigation menu with blur overlay
-- Animated hero section with rotating text
+- Animated hero section with rotating text showcase
+- Interactive terminal/webshell section with custom commands
-- About me section with skills showcase
+- About me section with experience metrics
+- Tech stack showcase with hover tooltips
+- Contact section with integrated form
-- Smooth scrolling and modern UI
+- Smooth scrolling and modern glassmorphic UI
+- Custom CSS animations and transitions

 ## 🛠️ Technologies

 - HTML5
-- CSS3 (with responsive media queries)
+- CSS3 (with CSS Grid, Flexbox, and responsive media queries)
 - JavaScript (ES6+)
 - Ionicons